 At its height, Aztec culture had rich and complex mythological and religious traditions, as well as achieving remarkable architectural and artistic accomplishments.

 Aztec life was organized around two calendars: one calendar of 260 days organised religious rituals and the other, a solar calendar of 365 days, tracked the seasons for agricultural purposes.
 Each had a name and number in both calendars, as well as an associated god who governed the day.
-Every 52 years, the two calendars aligned a great celebration was held to mark the event.
+Every 52 years, the two calendars aligned and a great celebration was held to mark the event.